ozro/ozro.github.io/_sketches/curvepong/curvepong.md

 - Press `enter` to reset the game.
 </div>
 <div class="col-sm mt-3 mt-md-0" markdown="1">
-Touch
+Mouse or Touch
-- Use your finger to move the paddle up and down.
+- Use your finger or your mouse to move the paddle up and down.
 - Use another finger on the right side of the screen to control player 2.
 Player 2 will be controlled by the computer if no input is detected.
 - Tap with three fingers to reset the game.
 </div>
 </div>

-{% include p5_canvas.liquid %}
 {% include collapse_code.liquid file_path=page.source_code %}